TitusLee2000/Discord-Bot-Documentation/docs/taskTwo.md

 # Setting Up Discord Bot With a Server

-**_In this section, we will learn how to invite your Discord bot into your server of choice and test if your Discord bot is operational_**
+### _In this section, we will learn:_

+- [ ] How to invite your Discord bot into your server of choice and
+- [ ] Test if your Discord bot is operational

 ## Inviting Discord Bot To a Server